docksal/docksal/docs/project-customize.md

 3. [Finding supported PHP/MySQL/etc. versions](#docksal-images)

 <a name="basics"></a>
-### Understanding configurations
+### Basics

-yml files are [Compose Files](https://docs.docker.com/compose/compose-file/).
+Docksal relies on [Docker Compose](https://docs.docker.com/compose/) to launch groups of related containers. yml files are [Compose Files](https://docs.docker.com/compose/compose-file/).
 Please read documentation on what their main sections are.

 !!! danger "REMEMBER DOCKSAL REQUIREMENTS"
-    Some containers and their parameters are must have for Docksal to work properly.
-Please see [Don't break your Docksal setup!](#warning) section.**
+    Some containers and their parameters are must have for Docksal to work properly. **Please see [Don't break your Docksal setup!](#warning) section.**

 You need to run `fin start` to apply configuration changes.
 If you removed services or volumes you need to remove them with `fin rm [service]`.

+## Project configuraion files
+<a name="docksal-yml"></a>
+### docksal.yml

+`docksal.yml` is a [Compose file](https://docs.docker.com/compose/compose-file/).
+It's a main configuration file for a project that controls it's services settings, so use it to modify settings, that are required for all team members.

+If you don't have this file in your project folder, fin will load a [default stack](#default-configurations) providing a zero-configuration setup.

+For more details on it's role check [loading order](#loading-order).

+<a name="docksal-env"></a>
+### docksal.env

+`docksal.env` is an [Environment file](https://docs.docker.com/compose/env-file/).

+It is meant to be used to easily override some default environment variables without a need of creating `docksal.yml` (for example to override MYSQL_ROOT_PASSWORD) or to provide additional environment variables to your automation scripts (see [custom commands](custom-commands.md)).

+<a name="docksal-local"></a>
+### docksal-local.yml, docksal-local.env

+`docksal-local.yml` and `docksal-local.env` can be used for additional customizations, that happen after main files.
+See [loading order](#loading-order).
+Good example of their use is [exposing custom port](expose-port.md) or switching PHP version.

 <a name="default-configurations"></a>
-## Default configurations
+## Default stacks

 Docksal ships with a set of default configurations (stacks), that are yml files stored in `~/.docksal/stacks/`.
 These files are a good starting point of reference when you begin creating your own project configuration.